dymmond/esmerald/docs/responses.md

 As you could notice, we simply added `[]` in the model to reflect a list in the OpenAPI specification.
 That simple.

+#### Errors

+A `ValueError` is raised in the following scenarios:

+* You try to pass a model than one pydantic model into a list.
+The OpenAPIResponse is a mere representation of a response, so be compliant.
+* You try to pass a model that is not a subclass of a Pydantic `BaseModel`.
+* You try to pass a list of non Pydantic `BaseModels`.

+When one of these scenarios occur, the following error will be raised.

+> The representation of a list of models in OpenAPI can only be a total of one.
+Example: OpenAPIResponse(model=[MyModel])

 ## Other responses

 There are other responses you can have that does not necessessarily have to be the ones provided here.
 Every case is